Evident-Industrial/NDE_Open_File_Format/site/docs/supporting-software/index.md

 icon: material/apps
 ---

-# Supporting software
+# Supporting Software

-Software that reads or writes .NDE files are listed on this page.
-Depending on the level of integration and specialization, some software will only be compatible with .NDE files produced with a specific instrument or software (in cases where the [Private](../hdf5-structure/private-group.md) section is used mostly).
+Software that reads or writes .nde files are listed on this page.
+Depending on the level of integration and specialization, some software will only be compatible with .nde files produced with a specific instrument or software (mainly in cases where the [Private](../hdf5-structure/private-group.md) section is used).
 However, data access and interoperability is still provided through the [Public](../hdf5-structure/public-group.md) section of the file.

 Feel free to [reach out to us](mailto:nde_support@evidentscientific.com) if you want your software to be added to this list.

-## Evident
+# EVIDENT products

 <div class="grid cards" markdown>